 - No conversion rates?
 Send more lead nurturing emails – videos/eBooks/white papers/product demos.

 - No engagement at all?
 Review campaign goals and re-segment your audience.

 Pay attention to the metrics you track and continually optimize your campaigns.

 4. Use The Right Tools

-A good marketing automation tool provides you with everything that you need to create powerful drip campaigns for an easy flow of leads through your sales pipeline.
+A good marketing automation tool provides you with everything you need to create powerful drip campaigns to flow leads through your sales pipeline easily.

-When marketing automation is integrated with your CRM, it’s easy to segment the audience based on lead scores, referring demography, and behavior.
+When marketing automation is integrated with your CRM, segmenting the audience based on lead scores, referring demography, and behavior is easy.

 You can configure and automate your entire drip email marketing campaign.
 This includes pulling your email list for each send, executing scheduled email sequences, scoring leads based on their actions, and passing them over to sales for follow-up once they are qualified.

 You can also use pre-packaged templates to ensure your emails are always well-designed and professional.

 The following tools are a great place to start: